 Best (less expensive) espresso machine

 If you’re looking for a less expensive home espresso option, the 9Barista comes strongly recommended by Dan from Climpson & Sons.
-It’s a stovetop coffee-maker for espresso, invented by a jet engineer, and just introduced to the market via Kickstarter.
+It’s a stovetop coffee maker for espresso, invented by a jet engineer, and just introduced to the market via Kickstarter.
 “It’s innovative, aesthetically pleasing, and has revolutionised the old-school [Bialetti] Moka Pot,” says Dan, comparing the machine to the traditional stovetop coffee method.
 “Where the Moka Pot arguably produces watery, burnt coffee, the 9Barista performs like an actual espresso machine.”
 The name hints at how the machine works: “It can produce nine bars of pressure like a commercial-grade espresso machine,” says Dan.
 “This might not mean much; however, pressure provides that beautiful body and crema.”

 The 9Barista also ensures that the water is kept at the right temperature — so it’s a more foolproof stovetop method than eyeing the hob and listening for a gurgle.
 Although it’s not cheap, the 9Barista offers a less expensive method for espresso, and with no need for electricity.
 At 18 centimeters tall, it’s also a space saver: a great size for people with small kitchens.
 It’s made of brass and can be used on all hobs (including induction and, apparently, camping stoves).
 It makes one double espresso at a time.
 [Editor’s note: this product is currently available for pre-order, and will ship in September].

 According to Marisa Crocetta, the director of London’s iconic coffee supply shop Algerian Coffee Stores, if you’re looking to invest in a new French press, you can’t beat the U.K. kitchenware supplier Grunwerg.
 “Our Grunwerg Café Stal Thermal Wall cafetières are a little more expensive than your regular cafetières,” she notes, “but the double thermal wall keeps your coffee nice and hot for longer.”